RicardoBurboa/aws-handson-nginx-backend-frontend/README.md

 Sets up a backend in a private subnet that communicates to the frontend in a public subnet while leveraging Security Groups and Nginx.

 ## Description
 This project creates a backend server in an instance that is located in a private subnet.
 This backend establishes communication with the frontend that is located in an instance on a private subnet, while leveraging Nginx.
-The purpose is to test if a request can be done with an API and also if the frontend can access the data through the Internet with a NAT Gateway.
+The purpose of this project is to test if a request can be done with an API and also if the frontend can access the data through the Internet with a NAT Gateway.

 ## Diagram
 WIP.